-THE SITE, THE SITE MATERIALS (INCLUDING ANY INFORMATION) AND THE SERVICES ARE PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED.
+THE SITE, THE SITE MATERIALS (INCLUDING ANY CONSTRUCTION INFORMATION) AND THE SERVICES ARE PROVIDED ON AN "AS IS" AND "AS AVAILABLE" BASIS WITHOUT WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED.
 COMPANY DISCLAIMS ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT AS TO THE INFORMATION, CONTENT OR MATERIALS IN THE SITE.
 COMPANY DOES NOT REPRESENT OR WARRANT THAT SITE MATERIALS, INCLUDING THE INFORMATION AVAILABLE IN OR ON THE SITE, OR THE SERVICES ARE ACCURATE, COMPLETE, RELIABLE, CURRENT OR ERROR-FREE.
 COMPANY DOES NOT REPRESENT OR WARRANT THAT THE SITE OR ITS SERVERS ARE FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.

 While Company endeavors to provide and to allow others to provide useful information regarding professionals and professional services, you acknowledge that such information is reliant upon third party data and contributions, that there are certain inherent limitations to the accuracy or currency of such information, that professional and other information may be incomplete or may contain inaccuracies (including without limitation any interpretations and reviews of such information and Site Materials, such as Company Ratings and Professional Information), and that information on the Site may be outdated or contain errors, omissions or misinterpretations of information.
-You further acknowledge that an Company Rating and the other information contained in a professional's profile, such as descriptions of a professional's areas of or specialization, and other data, summaries or descriptions on the Site, are based on the data obtained by or submitted to Company, which may be incomplete or inaccurate, and rely on automated interpretations of the information gathered by or submitted to Company.
+You further acknowledge that an Company Rating and the other information contained in a professional's profile, such as descriptions of a professional's areas of expertise or specialization, and other data, summaries or descriptions on the Site, are based on the data obtained by or submitted to Company, which may be incomplete or inaccurate, and rely on automated interpretations of the information gathered by or submitted to Company.
 An Company Rating reflects the Company's assessment of a given professional, based upon the information obtained by or submitted to Company; someone else's assessment of the same professional may be different or based upon different information.
 Neither Company Ratings, Professional Information nor any of the other information contained on the Site or provided through the Services, are an endorsement of any particular professional or are a guarantee of a professional's quality, competency, qualifications, experience, resources, character, honesty, integrity, responsiveness or other personal and professional characteristics.
 Nor are they a predictor of the outcome of any matter in which such professional is involved.
-The information provided on this Site is intended to be a starting point to gather information about professional who may be suitable for your needs, but you should not rely solely on such information in deciding whether to hire any given professional.
+The information provided on this Site is intended to be a starting point to gather information about professional who may be suitable for your contracting needs, but you should not rely solely on such information in deciding whether to hire any given professional.
 Furthermore, you should independently verify the accuracy of any information you obtain on the Site before using it, and you should obtain independent references for any professionals you are considering hiring.
 You agree to be solely responsible for your use of the Site, the Site Materials and the Services and for determining the suitability of, and the results obtained from, any professional you hire.

-Additional information about Site Materials, the Services, the Company Rating, Company Q&A, the sources of information displayed on the Site, and other important matters is contained within the Site itself, including in the , and you acknowledge and agree that your use of the Site, or of any information or features in or on the Site, is informed by and subject not only to these Disclaimers and Site Terms but also by the information and explanation available on these pages.
+Additional information about Site Materials, the Services, the Company Rating, Company Q&A, the sources of information displayed on the Site, and other important matters is contained within the Site itself, including in the FAQ’s, and you acknowledge and agree that your use of the Site, or of any information or features in or on the Site, is informed by and subject not only to these Disclaimers and Site Terms but also by the information and explanation available on these pages.